The MCM 2017 sessions:

 L7.
 Multidisciplinary Approaches in Natural and Biomedical Sciences

-Chairpersons: Stefania Meschini (ITA), Ivana Bočina (CRO)
+Chairpersons: Stefania Meschini (ITA), Ivana Bočina (HRV)

 The trends in natural and biomedical sciences, as well as rapid development of the biotechnology have shown the importance of integrated multidisciplinary approaches in natural and biomedical research field spectra.
 The basic and advanced disciplines of biology, chemistry, physics, engineering, computer science and even mathematics, have now been integrated to emerge new challenges in life sciences.
 Multidisciplinary approaches have become of great importance in transition from basic natural sciences to biotechnology and biomedicine.
 This session focuses on applications and merging of a different range of disciplines in natural and biomedical sciences.